-In addition to the copy, the image is colorful, vibrant, and both the product and product name are clearly in the picture.
+The copy, the image is colorful, vibrant, and both the product and is clearly pictured.

 The service promoted their Thryv services with this ad — and look at all of the compelling copy they used:

 Several compelling keywords are included in the ad copy, like “free” and “instantly”, and there are many action verbs in every section of ad — “see” in the post text and image text, “think” in the headline, and “run” and “get” in the link description.

 Facebook Ad examples and landing pages

 Along with everything above, here are three final fundamental points to take away from this article:

-- Your Facebook ads should always promote something specific — not just your website or your brand as a whole.
+- Facebook ads should always promote something specific — not just your website or your brand as a whole.

-- Your ads should always target a specific audience, and your offer should be unique and personalized to that audience.
+- The ads should always target a specific audience, and your offer should be unique and personalized to that audience.

 - Your ad link should always direct traffic to a dedicated post-click landing page.